The Keys to the White House: Support

 Using the keys system, Lichtman has made numerous correct predictions, some well in advance of the election and/or at a time when his prediction was counter to the then-current polling data.
 These include his 1982 prediction of Ronald Reagan's re-election in 1984.
 He went against the polls in 1988; with Michael Dukakis far ahead in the polls, Lichtman correctly predicted that George H. W. Bush would win.
 Similarly, he predicted in 2006 that the Democratic candidate (later Barack Obama) would win the 2008 election before either major party nominee had been determined, and predicted in 2010 that Obama would win re-election in 2012, when Obama's job approval ratings were below 50 percent.

 Lichtman's predictions were correct for eight of the remaining nine elections in the period from 1984–2024 (those in which the popular vote and the electoral vote coincided), but he incorrectly predicted that Kamala Harris would win the 2024 election, which was instead won by Trump.

 At the 2020 conference of the American Political Science Association, a panel on "The 2020 Election: Forecasts from Three Classic Models" included a presentation from Lichtman on the keys as one of the three such “classic” forecasting models.

 Criticism

 Prediction of popular vote

 Lars Emerson and Michael Lovito, two reporters and alumni of American University where Lichtman teaches, argue that Lichtman rewrote history around his 2016 prediction "to obfuscate that his model only predicted the popular vote, which Trump lost".
 Nate Silver also wrote that Lichtman predicted that Trump would win the popular vote and said nothing about the Electoral College.

 Gilad Edelman of The Atlantic noted Lichtman's defence that he had changed his methodology in 2016, but questioned why Lichtman would change his methodology to account for a change in margin between popular vote and electoral college that hadn't happened yet.
 Edelman also labelled it odd that Lichtman would wait to announce his new methodology until after the election.

+While Lichtman has since 2016 only predicted the winner of the White House, in prior elections, he has also predicted winners and losers.
+In September 2010 Lichtman wrote, “The early verdict of the Keys is that President Obama will secure reelection in 2012, regardless of the identity of the Republican nominee.”
+He reiterated this call in May 2012, writing, “Based on my model, I have been consistently predicting that Barack Obama is going to be re-elected President of the United States.”